Skip to main content

 Change of Minister

-2.64 Where an FOI request is made to a minister and there is a change of minister before a decision is made on the request, consideration of the FOI request will fall to the new minister.[51]
+2.74 Where an FOI request is made to a minister and subsequent to the request there is a change of minister before a decision is made on the request, the obligation to process the request continues.
+In practical terms, the obligation to respond to an FOI request will fall to the incoming minister responsible for that portfolio matter.

 Documents in certain institutions